CuriousnTT/FlowScript/README.md

 ### Reactive logging with **&log;**
 Keeping track of values in a reactive flow can be very difficult while debugging.
-Anticipating this problem, FlowScript includes the **&log;** directive.
+Anticipating this problem, ViScript includes the **&log;** directive.
-Append any line that defines something with **&log;**, and FlowScript will note how it got to the line (the immediate parent function - this may be valuable if the file gets invoked in several places, as a React component might be!), the name of the logged variable or function, and its current value if it was a variable (this includes 'rel'-pattern reactive functions).
+Append any line that defines something with **&log;**, and ViScript will note how it got to the line (the immediate parent function - this may be valuable if the file gets invoked in several places, as a React component might be!), the name of the logged variable or function, and its current value if it was a variable (this includes 'rel'-pattern reactive functions).
 It will then log every time the variable changes, or for effects, true if it executed and false if it did not, and include the additional information it noted about it.
 This should make it a lot easier to track the changes to a reactive variable and when/how much a reactive function triggers.
 Example: